 SHANGHAI IS STILL CONSIDERED ONE OF THE BEST PLACES TO LIVE IN CHINA

-Shanghai is a very organised city, and even though taxis are not expensive, using public transport is very convenient.
+Shanghai is a very organized city, and even though taxis are not expensive, using public transport is very convenient.
 The metro is widespread and reaches just about everywhere you will need to go, and so is the bus network.
 As soon as you arrive, don’t forget to register with the Police.
 If you are staying at a hotel, they will do this for you, but if you are moving to Shanghai and have already found a flat, you need to do it yourself.
 They will give you a temporary residence permit that you will have to extend once you have the visa you are in Shanghai for, be it work or study.
 If you are still looking for a house, check out the different districts first.
 While areas around the French Concession, the Bund, or Xintiandi are very trendy, they can be pretty crowded and expensive.
 I lived near Hong Mei Lu and absolutely loved it.
-It’s close to the metro, several restaurants, shops and the Pearl City shopping centre.
+It’s close to the metro, several restaurants, shops, and the Pearl City shopping center.
 This guide on things to do in Shanghai might be helpful.

 Beijing’s Temple of Heaven[/caption]

 BEIJING ISN’T THE BEST CITY TO LIVE IN CHINA